product-makers-hub/open-micro-saas/README.md

-# Open SaaS
+# Next.js SaaS

-Open SaaS is an open-source, Next.js-based Software as a Service (SaaS) starter kit designed to help you launch your SaaS applications faster and more efficiently.
-It's packed with essential features like user authentication, a billing system, and a customizable dashboard.
+Next.js SaaS is an open-source, Next.js-based Software as a Service (SaaS) starter kit designed to help you launch your SaaS applications faster and more efficiently.
+It's packed with essential features like user authentication, a billing system, and an admin dashboard.

 ---